Carlos Alejandro Campo

-Carlos Alejandro Campo (born September 5, 1958) is the thirtieth president of Ashland University in Ashland, Ohio.
+Carlos Alejandro Campo (born September 5, 1958) is an American academic administrator, who is the CEO of the Museum of the Bible in Washington, D.C.

-Campo had previously been president of Regent University from August 2010 to October 2013.
-He had also done educational consulting for the Bill & Melinda Gates Foundation.
+Campo previously served as president of Ashland University in Ashland, Ohio from July 2015 to June 2024 and Regent University from August 2010 to October 2013.
+He was also an education consultant for the Bill & Melinda Gates Foundation.

-Campo holds a PhD in English, Master of Arts in English, and Bachelor of Arts in Theater, all from the University of Nevada, Las Vegas.

 Presidential tenure

-Campo worked with the US Department of Education to expand the University's correctional education program, and AU became one of 69 schools to be chosen to participate in the Pell Experimental Site Initiative (Pell ESI).
-Since that time, the program has been recognized for providing access to thousands of incarcerated individuals, and is now among the nation's largest.
+Campo worked with the US Department of Education to expand the university's correctional education program, and AU became one of 69 schools to be chosen to participate in the Pell Experimental Site Initiative (Pell ESI).
+Since that time, the program has been recognized for providing access to thousands of incarcerated individuals, and as of 2021 was among the nation's largest.

 In April 2020, Campo announced pay cuts to hundreds of Ashland University faculty, including cutting his own salary by 18%.
-Campo identified the COVID-19 pandemic as to what prompted the pay cuts.
-In the spring of 2021, Campo accounted that those who had salaries cut would be restored and would receive back-pay for the amount salaries had been cut.
+Campo identified the COVID-19 pandemic as the prompt for the pay cuts.
+In the spring of 2021, Campo said that those who had salaries cut would be restored and would receive back-pay for the amount salaries had been cut.

 The faculty senate of Ashland University held a private meeting in which they held a vote of "no confidence" in current president Campo.
 The vote passed 34–1.
-The vote was called after President Campo set a motion to "sunset" or cut the university's program offerings from over 70 down to 25.
+The vote was called after Campo set a motion to "sunset" or cut the university's program offerings from over 70 down to 25.

-In October 2020, the Ashland University Board of Trustees unanimously voted to extend President Campo's contract through May 31, 2024.
+In October 2020, the University's board of trustees unanimously voted to extend Campo's contract through May 31, 2024.

-Dr. Campo has led the University's most successful comprehensive fundraising campaign in its history, and it is now on track to double its goal and reach $100 million.